hosseinal/flash-llm/README.md

+This is an edited version to add
+1 - reading the .mtx from input path.
+2 - addin a script to run itt on the servers.

 # Flash-LLM
 Flash-LLM is a large language model (LLM) inference acceleration library for unstructured model pruning.
 Flash-LLM mainly contains efficient GPU code based on Tensor-Core-accelerated unstructured sparse matrix multiplication calculations, which can effectively accelerate the performance of common matrix calculations in LLM.
 With Flash-LLM, the pruned LLM models can be deployed onto GPUs with less memory consumption and can be executed more efficiently.
 Currently, the code has been evaluated on NVIDIA A100 GPUs.